Samantha Wood (rugby union)

 Samantha Wood (born 17 July 2004) is an Australian rugby union player.
 She represents internationally and plays for the Western Force in the Super Rugby Women's competition.
 She competed for Australia at the 2025 Women's Rugby World Cup.

 Early life and career

 Wood grew up on her parents’ 10-acre property in Roleystone in Perth’s hills and attended John Wollaston School.
 She wanted to play rugby after attending her brother’s training session.

 She began her rugby career at Arks Rugby Club.

 Rugby career

 Wood's made her debut for the Western Force in the Super Rugby Women's competition in 2023.

 On 11 May 2024, she made her international debut for against in the Pacific Four Series.
 She later represented Australia A against in September at Apia Park in Samoa.

 Wood's was ruled out for the 2025 Super Rugby Women's season due to shoulder and back injuries.
 She featured for Australia in their two-Test series against ahead of the World Cup.
 She was named in the Wallaroos squad for the 2025 Women's Rugby World Cup in England.

+In December 2025, she re-signed with the Force for the 2026 Super Rugby Women's season.